Riaz125/Project-2/README.md

 ## Getting Started

-Click here to use the website (email riazzzz@gmail.com to become an admin): [Connect-Four](https://ultimatebookdatabase.herokuapp.com/books)
+Click here to use the website: [Books-Database](https://ultimatebookdatabase.herokuapp.com/books)

 ## Technologies Used